-If you've ever tried downloading a large app on your iPhone or iPad - specifically one that's more than 200MB in size - when you're connected over cellular, 3G or 4G rather than Wi-Fi, you'll be familiar with the warning message that tells you it's not possible.
+If you've ever tried downloading a large app on your iPhone or iPad - specifically one that's more than 200MB in size - when you're connected over cellular, 3G or 4G rather than Wi-Fi, you'll be familiar with the warning message that appears.

 This has been the reality for several years now, and acts as a safety feature to prevent people accidentally using up all of their data allowance on a couple of games.

 In iOS 11 the limit was increased from 100MB to 150MB, and in May 2019 it went up again to 200MB.
-But many new titles and large games (such as PUBG) will still be too big to download when you're away from a Wi-Fi connection.
+Many new titles and large games (such as PUBG) will still be too big to download when you're away from a Wi-Fi connection.

-Officially there's no real way to turn this setting off, but there is a workaround that has proven successful for many iOS users.
-In this tutorial we show you how to download apps over 200MB on your iPhone or iPad when Wi-Fi isn't available.
+Officially there's no real way to turn this setting off - until iOS 13 is released - but there is a workaround that has proven successful for many iOS users.
+In this tutorial, we show you how to download apps over 200MB on your iPhone or iPad running iOS 12 or earlier when Wi-Fi isn't available.

 Why am I affected by the 200MB download restriction?